SirFerMoX/WoWSimpleRegistration/README.md

-# 🌍 Simple Registration Page for TrinityCore/AzerothCore/AshamaneCore/CMangos
+# 🌍 Blizzlike Simple Registration Page for TrinityCore/AzerothCore/AshamaneCore/CMangos

 Create a versatile website for your game server with this easy-to-use script, featuring compatibility with major server cores.